Country Information Lookup

 |---|---|---|

-For repeatable checks, keep the original query, search-signal mode, region filter, status filter, source status, and run time together.
-Changing any of those can alter the selected record, the number of matches, or the regional comparison set.
+Repeatable country checks should keep the original query, search-signal mode, region filter, status filter, source status, and run time together.
+Changing any one of those can change the selected record, the number of ranked matches, or the regional comparison values.

 Limitations, Privacy, and Accuracy Notes: